OnboardingETHCR/Testing-Onboarding/modulo3/modulo3-1.md

 Solidity runs in a low-level environment (the EVM), where memory management is manual and explicit.
 Types like `string`, `array`, or `struct` need a **data location** (`memory`, `storage`, or `calldata`) to tell the compiler where the data lives and how it should be handled.

-If omitted, the compiler throws an error — this prevents bugs and improves gas efficiency.
+If omitted, the compiler throws an error, this prevents bugs and improves gas efficiency.

 </details>